darkrenaissance/darkfi/doc/src/testnet/airdrop.md

 To make our life easier, we can create token ID aliases, so when we are performing transactions with them, we can use that instead of the full token ID.
-Multiple aliases per token ID is supported.
+Multiple aliases per token ID are supported.

 Example addition: